Netflix February 2017: Complete List Of Titles Leaving Netflix In February

 - Long Way Round (2004)

-- Remote Survival (1 Season)
+- Remote Survival (one season)

-- Unlikely Animal Friends (1 Season)
+- Unlikely Animal Friends (one season)

-- Wounded: The Battle Back Home (1 Season)
+- Wounded: The Battle Back Home (one season)

 What do you think about the movies and television shows that are leaving Netflix in February?
 Did your favorites make the cut?
 Are there any titles you hope eventually return?
 Leave your comments below.

-[Featured Image by Kaspars Grinvalds/ Shutterstock.com]
+[Featured Image by Kaspars Grinvalds/Shutterstock.com]